ValeSer/CV/README.md

 **Private Family** (April 2018 to April 2019)
 **Nanny**
-I solved problems when the kids were tired and they didn't want to listen; managed my time and used organizing skills when I organized playdates and had all my tasks completed everyday at the end of the day.
-I used my creativity making up games for them.
++ I effectively resolved issues with children who were tired and unresponsive by utilizing my problem-solving skills and adapting my approach.
+My strong time management and organizational skills allowed me to efficiently plan and coordinate playdates while completing daily tasks.
+Additionally, I applied my creativity in devising new games and activities for the children.

 **Caffe' Nero** (September 2016 to February 2017)
 **Barista**
-Team work was crucial: we planned our tasks as a team everyday, I applied also my empathy with customers, meeting they need even when their requests were difficult to accomplish.
-I solved some problems due to customer complains.
-Communication was in place encouraging honesty and transparency.
++ Collaboration played a vital role in our team's success.
+We planned and coordinated our tasks daily, leveraging each other's strengths to accomplish our goals efficiently.
+Additionally, I demonstrated my empathetic nature when dealing with customers, addressing their challenging requests with care and attention.
+I effectively resolved issues resulting from customer complaints, prioritizing transparency and honesty in my communication with them.

 ---
 # Hobbies